Notes on the Geography of Japan: Nara: Shrines & Temples

-Here's the rear view of all four.
-Traditionally, they were always rebuilt every 20 years, regardless of their condition.
+Rear view.
+Traditionally, the shrines were rebuilt every 20 years, regardless of their condition.
 They are dedicated to the Shinto god Ama-no-Koyane, his wife Hime-gani, and the gods or mythical heroes Take-mikazuchi and Futsu-nushi.

 An oracle ceremony, as shown on a 19th century copy of the picture scroll (gongen-genki) given to the shrine in 1309.

-In the local museum, a massive drum with its own halo.
+In the local museum, a drum with its own halo.

 The same kind of drum, but this time an ancient one.